bid-ops-development/user-journeys/README.md

 - [ ] Create a bid request
 - [ ] Login to the app as a supplier
 - [ ] Make a bid

+# Getting Started

+Clone the repo and `yarn install` for dependencies.